Pioneer Courthouse: History

 Built in stages between 1869 and 1903, it was first occupied in 1875 by judge Matthew Deady.
-At that time the building was named the United States Building.
+At that time, the building was named the United States Building.
 Pioneer Courthouse has survived several attempts to demolish it, while continuing to function as a federal facility.
 On March 20, 1973, the building was placed on the National Register of Historic Places.
 It was declared a National Historic Landmark in 1977.

 In March 1933, city engineer Olaf Laurgaard proposed tearing down the building to open a parking garage.
 John C. Ainsworth asked Oregon representative Charles Martin and Charles L. McNary to see if President Franklin D. Roosevelt would consider giving the structure and property to the city of Portland.
 Portland would then renovate the structure for the Oregon Historical Society and The Colonial Dames of America to use.
 Martin immediately replied that the timing was bad since Oregon was asking for funding of the Bonneville Dam, and it was likely illegal to donate a post office to a city.
 Ainsworth quickly came up with a new scheme: demolish the Pioneer Courthouse and build an office building for the Historical Society, the Boy Scouts, a theater, and a museum.
 A. E. Doyle, his architectural firm, the local chapter of the American Institute of Architects, the Colonial Dames, and The Oregon Journal sharply opposed destroying the building.

 In 2003, plans for renovating the courthouse sparked an unusual conflict between Portland Democratic congressmen Earl Blumenauer and David Wu.
-Wu, whose district contains the courthouse, supported a plan that included removing the post office from the courthouse, and adding five parking spaces in its basement.
+Wu, whose district contained the courthouse, supported a plan that included removing the post office from the courthouse, and adding five parking spaces in its basement.
 Wu's plan was ultimately adopted, and the $23.4 million renovation of the building was completed in December 2005.
 The work included the addition of base isolators to protect the historic structure from earthquakes, the secure judges' parking area under the building, and the renovation of the lobby where the post office had been.